Heart Palpitations Anxiety Symptoms

 In rare cases, heart palpitations can be caused by an underlying medical condition.
 This is why we recommend you discuss this symptom with your doctor to rule out all other possible causes.

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state, since stress hormones are stimulants.
-A body that becomes stress-response hyperstimulated can exhibit similar sensations and symptoms to that of an active stress response.
-This symptom is an example of why the body can experience symptoms simply from being overly stressed.
+When stress responses occur too frequently, however, the body has a more difficult time recovering.
+This can cause the body to remain in a state of semi emergency response readiness, which we call stress-response hyperstimulation since stress hormones are stimulants.

 When heart palpitations are caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
 As your body recovers from the active stress response, heart palpitations should subside and you should return to your normal self.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.